Retinex Meets Language: A Physics-Semantics-Guided Underwater Image Enhancement Network: Conclusion

 \section{Conclusion}

-We proposed PSG-UIENet, a Physics- and Semantics-guided Underwater Image Enhancement Network that combines the Retinex-based physical prior with high-level semantic cues from textual descriptions. \lyb{Its architecture integrates a prior-free illumination estimator and a dual-branch U-shaped restorer with cross-attention–based fusion, enabling effective multimodal interaction and robust adaptation across diverse underwater conditions.} To support multimodal learning, we constructed LUIQD-TD, the first large-scale underwater dataset with paired images and scene-level textual annotations.
-We further introduced a text-guided metric, ITSS, and the associated ITSS Loss to promote semantic consistency between enhanced images and textual descriptions.
-Extensive experiments on five benchmark datasets demonstrate that PSG-UIENet achieves superior or competitive results compared to fifteen state-of-the-art approaches, validating the effectiveness of integrating physics-inspired modeling with language-based supervision. \lyb{Future work will focus on richer textual supervision and stronger language guidance.
-We will explore longer and finer-grained annotations to capture nuanced semantics} , develop stronger text-guided strategies where language plays a dominant role in guiding color and structure restoration, and investigate extreme settings where textual descriptions alone act as references.
-These directions could pave the way for reference-free multimodal enhancement.
-In summary, this work not only introduces a novel physics- and semantics-driven framework but also provides the first multimodal benchmark for underwater image enhancement, laying the foundation for further research in multimodal and language-driven underwater vision.
+We proposed PSG-UIENet, a Physics-Semantics-Guided Underwater Image Enhancement Network, which combines the Retinex-based physical prior with the high-level semantic cues encoded in textual descriptions.
+This network integrates a prior-free illumination estimator and a dual-branch U-shaped restorer with cross-attention-based fusion, enabling effective multi-modal interaction and robust adaptation across diverse underwater scenarios.
+To support multi-modal learning, we constructed the first large-scale image-text underwater data set, namely, LUIQD-TD, which contains degraded-reference image pairs and associated scene-level textual annotations.
+We further introduced an Image-Text Semantic Similarity (ITSS) loss function for the purpose of promoting semantic consistency between enhanced images and textual descriptions.
+Extensive experiments on five test sets demonstrated that PSG-UIENet achieved superior or competitive results compared to 15 traditional and state-of-the-art approaches, validating the effectiveness of integrating physics-inspired modeling with language-based supervision.

 \begin{IEEEbiography}[{ }]{Shixuan Xu} received the bachelor’s degree in Engineering from Lanzhou University of Finance and Economics (LZUFE), Lanzhou, Gansu, China, in 2022.
 He is currently pursuing the master’s degree in Artificial Intelligence at Ocean University of China.
 His research interests include computer vision, deep learning and image enhancement. \end{IEEEbiography}